MIDI & MusicXML Player

 - If tempo ≤ 60 bpm: 6 clicks per eighth note

-Open it via the “Mixer” button, with F10, or from “View > Mixer”.
-The window shows channels for:
+Access it from the “Mixer” button, with F10, or from “View > Mixer”.
+A window appears with channels for:

 - Each instrument (blue)